 Contributor: David Stubblebine

-ww2dbaseThe North American Aviation A-36A was an attack aircraft variant of the famed P-51 Mustang fighter.
-North American Aviation called this variant the Apache while others tried to nickname it the Invader, but documents from the US Army Air Forces always listed them as Mustangs, like the fighters.
+ww2dbaseThe North American Aviation A-36A was an attack aircraft variant of the famed P-51 Mustang fighter but actually pre-dated the large production runs for the fighter.
+North American Aviation's very first production run for fighters in this aircraft type, 152 airplanes, were called P-51 Apaches but by the time of the next production run, the A-36A attack aircraft, all variants of the airframe were officially known as Mustangs, including retro naming the first 152.
+Once deployed, some people tried to nickname the A-36A attack variant the Invader, but documents from the US Army Air Forces always listed them as Mustangs, like the fighters.

-ww2dbaseA total of 500 Apache aircraft were produced, all in a single production run.
+ww2dbaseA total of 500 A-36A aircraft were produced, all in a single production run.
 All were designated A-36A's; there were no A-36's or A-36B's.
-One Apache was provided to the British for evaluation and all the rest flew with US forces.
+One A-36A was provided to the British for evaluation and all the rest flew with US forces.
 First delivered to squadrons in French Morocco in April 1943, the aircraft remained in service in that theater until June 1944 when its role was taken over by the P-40 Warhawk and the P-47 Thunderbolt.
-In those 15 months of service, the Apache aircraft distinguished itself in action in North Arica, Sicily, and Italy.
-Apache aircraft also saw service in the China-Burma-Indian Theater, flying from bases in Dinjan, India starting in late summer 1943.
-Apache aircraft were not withdrawn from that theater until 1945.
+In those 15 months of service, the A-36A distinguished itself in action in North Africa, Sicily, and Italy.
+The A-36A also saw service in the China-Burma-Indian Theater, flying from bases in Dinjan, India starting in late summer 1943.
+The A-36As were not withdrawn from that theater until 1945.

-ww2dbaseWhile Apache aircraft's combat career might have been short, it should not be concluded that their contribution was small.
-Apache aircraft in the Mediterranean theater alone flew a total of 23,373 combat sorties and delivered over 8,000 tons of bombs.
-Even though the Apache aircraft was primarily a bomber and ground attack aircraft, they also engaged in air-to-air engagements.
-Apache aircraft shot down total of 84 enemy aircraft and produced the only ace using the Allison-engined Mustang, Lt Michael T. Russo from the 27th Fighter-Bomber Group.
+ww2dbaseWhile the A-36A's combat career may have been short, it should not be concluded that their contribution was small.
+A-36As in the Mediterranean theater alone flew a total of 23,373 combat sorties and delivered over 8,000 tons of bombs.
+Even though the A-36A was primarily a bomber and ground attack aircraft, they also had some air-to-air engagements.
+A-36As shot down total of 84 enemy aircraft in the air and produced the only ace using the Allison-equipped Mustang, Lt Michael T. Russo from the 27th Fighter-Bomber Group in the Mediterranean.

 ww2dbaseAfter they were retired from combat service, nearly all were scavenged for parts or scrapped outright.
 Very few survived the 1940's and even fewer survive today.